dukeduce/AlbumRename/README.md

 - Zlib: [Zlib Website](https://zlib.net/)

 These dependencies are precompiled as x64-mingw-static and included in the `lib` and `include` directory.
+Taglib 2.0.2
+Zlib 1.3.1
+utf8cpp 4.0.6

 ## Usage

-After building the project, you can place the executable `AlbumRename.exe` in the directory of your album folders to rename them.
+Place the executable `AlbumRename.exe` in the directory of your album folders to rename them and double click the executable.

 ## License